Bjtze/Bjtze/README.md

 - 😮‍💨 A bad whistler
 - 🥩 Asks for steak "well-done" because they don’t want it done badly

-- 🤖 Might be a robot
 - 🏥 Likes references

-- 🧠 Thinks NNs are "magic"
+- 🤖 Would like to meet a sentient AI one day

 <!---
 Bjtze/Bjtze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.